ABOUT

 The work of Cowart Trauma Informed Partnership is grounded in this understanding and fundamental belief.
 We actively seek to empower individuals to be change-makers in their organizations, and to lead community and societal transformations.

-Christine Cowart, MA, CTP, CARSS I
+Christine Cowart, MA, CTP

 Founder